 UC Policy on Inventions, Patents, and Innovation Transfer: Frequently Asked Questions

-The FAQs below provide clarifying information on the University of California's Policy on Inventions, Patents, and Innovation (effective July 1, 2024).
+The FAQs below provide clarifying information on the University of California's Policy on Inventions, Patents, and Innovation (PDF) (effective July 1, 2024).

 1. How will proceeds from equity be distributed?